lizTheDeveloper/solarpunk_utopia/openspec/changes/steward-dashboard/proposal.md

 - Time spent in app
 - "Last active" timestamps

-### Requirement: Celebration Features
+### Requirement: Good Vibes Display

-The system SHALL highlight wins.
+The system SHALL highlight community moments (not individual achievements).

-#### Scenario: Milestone Celebration
+#### Scenario: Community Moments
-- GIVEN Carol completed her 10th exchange
+- GIVEN something good happened (new member, cross-cell connection)
 - WHEN stewards view the dashboard
-- THEN they see a celebration banner
+- THEN they see the moment noted
-- AND they can send Carol a kudos message
+- AND focus is on community, not individual "scores"
-- AND the Joy Agent may trigger a group celebration
+- NOTE: No gamification of exchanges.
+Carol got her reward from the exchange itself.

 ### Requirement: Cross-Cell Visibility